stevenrskelton/stevenrskelton.github.io/_posts/2022-04-17-scala-sbt-publishing-to-github-packages.md

 It looks like `sbt-assembly` compiles fine, but SBT is failing at publishing the artifacts.

-An alternative approach would be to setup Maven to compile, and also use it to publish the Scala project like it was Java (which I would assume works fine since it is directly supported by GitHub).
+An alternative approach would be to set up Maven to compile, and also use it to publish the Scala project like it was Java (which I would assume works fine since it is directly supported by GitHub).

 A second alternative approach would be to keep SBT, but create an SBT task to publish using an external Maven call.